Peppertype vs Anyword for Marketing Copy 2026: Which One Actually Delivers?

 Enterprise Custom Unlimited Custom

-The free plan gives you a limited number of generations per month — enough to kick the tires but not for actual production work.
-The Data-Driven plan at $99/month is where you get real value.
-If you're running paid ads and you're not on at least this tier, you're completely missing out on Anyword's best feature.
+The free plan includes a limited number of generations per month — useful for evaluation but not production use.
+The Data-Driven plan at $99/month is where the real value lives.
+If you're running paid ads and you're not on at least that tier, you're leaving Anyword's best feature completely on the table.

 Best For